-The Chicago tank is capable of maintaining flow being treated into the basin by increasing retention time which happens while a weir is considered with a shorter height causing a longer distance for the flow to exist.
+The Chicago tank is capable of maintaining flow being treated into the basin by increasing retention time, which happens while a weir is considered with a shorter height, causing a longer distance for the flow to exist.
 Therefore, the mechanism triggers to provide more time for settling.
-On the other hand, the flow is turning when it reaches the baffle wall.
-In this regard, the process is going to be evaluated via the CEM-CFD model.
-The mesh in the model is 12 million rectangular meshes (Tetra Unstructured Mesh), where the larger and shorter bases are 10 and 2 cm, respectively.
-The tank which was studied by Garcia, and flow lines along with the tank mesh system are shown in Figure 1, 2, 3, and 4.
-It should be added that geometrical modeling was done by Ansys cfx software in the current study.
-K-e turbulent model also used for simulation.
+On the other hand, the flow turns when it reaches the baffle wall.
+In this regard, the process is evaluated via the ICEM CFD model.
+The mesh in the model is 12 million rectangular meshes (Tetra Unstructured Tetrahedral Grid), where the larger and shorter bases are 10 and 2 cm, respectively.
+The tank which was studied by Garcia and flow lines along with the tank mesh system are shown in Figs. 1, 2, 3, and 4.
+It should be added that geometrical modeling was done by AN-SYS CFX software in the current study.
+The $k - \varepsilon$ turbulent model was also used for simulation.